TechBlueprints/dbus-aggregate-smartshunts/README.md

 # dbus-aggregate-smartshunts

-A Victron Venus OS service that aggregates multiple SmartShunts into a single virtual smart shunt monitor or virtual BMS.
+A Victron Venus OS service that aggregates multiple SmartShunts into a single virtual SmartShunt monitor.

 > **Note:** This project is derived from [dbus-aggregate-batteries](https://github.com/Dr-Gigavolt/dbus-aggregate-batteries) by Anton Labanc PhD and adapted for SmartShunt aggregation.

 ## Purpose

-When you have multiple batteries in parallel, each with their own SmartShunt, The Cerbo GX makes it difficult to measure them.
-This service combines them into a single virtual SmartShunt, providing accurate monitoring of your complete battery bank.
+When you have multiple batteries in parallel, each with their own SmartShunt, the Cerbo GX shows them separately.
+This service combines them into a single virtual SmartShunt, providing unified monitoring of your complete battery bank.

 **Key Benefits:**
 - 🎯 **Combined monitoring** - See your entire battery bank as one device